List of ambassadors of Colombia to Venezuela

-The ambassador of Colombia to Venezuela is the ambassador extraordinary and plenipotentiary of the Republic of Colombia to Venezuela, in the following is a list of ambassadors of Colombia, or other chiefs of mission, to Venezuela and its predecessor states.
+The ambassador of Colombia to Venezuela (known formally as the ambassador of the Republic of Colombia to the Bolivarian Republic of Venezuela) is the ambassador extraordinary and plenipotentiary of the Republic of Colombia to Venezuela, in the following is a list of ambassadors of Colombia, or other chiefs of mission, to Venezuela and its predecessor states.
 The title given by the Ministry of Foreign Affairs to this position is currently Ambassador Extraordinary and Minister Plenipotentiary.